mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 [zio-default-async-6]: Preparing the coffee
 ```

-The fiber that Bob uses to go to the bathroom, and the fiber that boils the water runs concurrently
-on different threads.
-Then, ZIO executes the fiber used to prepare the coffee in a new thread, only
-after the previous fibers succeeded.
+Bob uses the fiber to go to the bathroom, and the fiber that boils the water runs concurrently on different threads.
+Then, ZIO executes the fiber used to prepare the coffee in a new thread only after the previous fibers succeeded.

-However, what is happening is different from using directly systems threads to represent concurrent
-computation.
-In fact, ZIO fibers don't block any thread during the waiting associated with the call
-of the `join` method.
-Just remember, that a `Fiber` represents only a data structure, a blueprint of
-a computation, and not the computation itself.
+However, what is happening is different from using systems threads directly to represent concurrent computation.
+In fact, ZIO fibers don't block any thread during the waiting associated with the call of the `join` method.
+Just remember that a `Fiber` represents only a data structure, a blueprint of computation, and not the computation itself.

 ### 7. Interrupting a Fiber

-The last main feature on fiber that the ZIO library provides is interrupting the execution of a
+The last main feature on fiber that the ZIO library provides is interrupting the execution of a fiber.
-fiber.
 Why should we interrupt a fiber?
-Well, the main reason is that some action, external to the
-fiber execution, turns the result of the fiber useless.
-So, to not waste system resources, it's
-better to interrupt the execution of this fiber.
+The main reason is that some action external to the fiber execution turns the fiber useless.
+So, to not waste system resources, it's better to interrupt the fiber.

-Imagine that, while Bob is taking a bath, and the water is waiting to boil, Alice calls him to
-invite to take the breakfast in a Cafe.
-Then, Bob doesn't need the water to boil anymore.
-So, we
-should interrupt the associated fiber.
+Imagine that, while Bob is taking a bath, and the water is waiting to boil, Alice calls him to invite him to breakfast in a Cafe.
+Then, Bob doesn't need the water anymore.
+So, we should interrupt the associated fiber.

 In ZIO, we can interrupt a `Fiber` using the `interrupt` function: